OpenTermsArchive/contrib-versions/Ebuddy/Privacy Policy.md

 6\.
 Sale, merger or bankruptcy of the company

 In the event of a further growth and development of eBuddy it may be that one or more parts of the assets of the company are transferred to a third party or that eBuddy merges with a third party.
 Also, in the unlikely event of a bankruptcy, insolvency or reorganization, parts of the company may be transferred to a third party.
-In those cases, the information we have collectedmay also be transferred.
+In those cases, the information we have collected may also be transferred.
 In such an event, we make every effort to ensure that the entity that gains control over the information will commit to at least the same level of protection as described in this Privacy Policy.

 7\.
-Transfer to countries outside the eu
+Transfer to countries outside the EU

 It may be required for technical and operational reasons that the information we collect, including your (personal) details are transferred to servers in the United States or other countries outside the European Union where the regulations in the field of privacy protection might not provide the same protection as in the European Union.
 By using the Service you are giving your consent to this, in so far as your consent is necessary.
 Notwithstanding the above, eBuddy will use reasonable endeavors to ensure that the necessary measures and relevant controls are in place in order to protect the confidentiality and security of the information we collect, including your (personal) data.

 8\.
 Viewing, changing or removing your personal information

-You can always request to view thepersonal informationwe have collected from you and if necessary change them.
-If you want to know which details eBuddy has recorded about you or if you want to change details which you cannot change in your account, you can contact our customer service via privacy@ebuddy.com.
+You can always request to view the personal information we have collected from you and if necessary change them.
+If you want to know which details eBuddy has recorded about you or if you want to change details which you cannot change in your account, you can contact our customer service via Support-xms@ebuddy.com.
 You can also request us to remove your personal details from our servers.
 Please note that we may be required by law to store the information we collect, even after you have terminated your use of the eBuddy Services.

 For technical reasons, it may be impossible for us to determine whether you have stopped using the eBuddy Services.
 For the mobile applications, it may also be impossible for eBuddy to determine whether you have deleted the application.
 In such cases, we reserve the right to remove your account and the information you have provided us if you have not used the Service for an extended period of time.